Mahatma Gandhi (footballer)

-Mahatma Gandhi Heberpio Mattos Pires (born 18 February 1992), simply known as Mahatma Gandhi or just Mahatma, is a Brazilian professional footballer who plays as a defender for Iporá on loan from Atlético Clube Goianiense.
+Mahatma Gandhi Heberpio Mattos Pires (born 18 February 1992), is a Brazilian former professional footballer who played as a defender.

 Club career

+The name 'Mahatma Gandhi' was derived from the Indian political ethicist Mahatma Gandhi.
+Gandhi's parents were inspired by the Indian leader's philosophy of non-violence and named their son after him.

-Named after Mahatma Gandhi, Gandhi joined Atlético Clube Goianiense.
+In 2011, Gandhi joined Atlético Clube Goianiense.
 His debut season in the Serie A came in 2011, but he spent most of his time on the bench.
 He made seven Serie A appearances in 2012.
 In 2013, he played four matches for Serie B, but did not get a chance to play in 2014.
 He was part of the 2014 Campeonato Goiano winning team, where he made five appearances in the state league.

+On December 1, 2017, he played his last match for Goiânia and retired from professional football.